All fad diets suck and low-carb diets are no exception.

 Low-carb dieting kills this pleasure.
 Look at the list of foods that you are not allowed to eat with low-carb diets:

-Eating out becomes a torture.
+Eating out becomes torture.
 It’s hard to find a restaurant that serves food without any simple carbs in it.
-It doesn’t help that the low-carb food is often expensive and low-carb dieters often have holier-than-thou rules such as eating grass fed beef or free range eggs and all other types of bullshit.
+It doesn’t help that the low-carb food is often expensive and low-carb dieters often have holier-than-thou rules such as eating grass-fed beef or free-range eggs and all other types of bullshit.

 They basically end up eating the same tasteless food over and over and keep fooling themselves and others that they actually enjoy low-carb food more than all the other delicious meals.